Andy Anderson – Disaster Recovery Advocate

 Cas Shearin – Director of Investigations and Monitoring

-Cas joined Disability Rights NC as an advocate in August 2007.
-After reporting for newspapers in Georgia and North Carolina for eight years, Cas pursued a career in advocacy.
+Cas Shearin joined DRNC as an advocate in 2007.
+As director of the agency’s investigations and monitoring unit, Shearin oversees investigations of serious allegations of abuse or neglect for people with disabilities.
+Her responsibilities also include supervising the protection & advocacy for beneficiaries of representative payees program and DRNC’s disaster relief project.
+Shearin reported for newspapers in Georgia and North Carolina for eight years before pursuing her career in advocacy.
 For 15 years, she worked as an investigator, consultant, administrator and legislative liaison for a Durham nonprofit law firm that specializes in defending people facing the death penalty.
 She is particularly passionate about people whose humanity and dignity has been overlooked or discounted by others.
-She now directs Disability Rights NC’s Investigations and Monitoring Unit which investigates serious allegations of abuse or neglect for people with disabilities.

 Brad Spivey – Chief Financial Officer

-Brad joined Disability Rights North Carolina in January of 2018.
-As Chief Financial Officer, he oversees the accounting functions for the agency.
-Brad has many years of experience in nonprofit accounting and is a North Carolina State University alumnus.
-When Brad is not working, he enjoys spending time watching soccer or volleyball with his kids.
-Brad also enjoys golf, fishing, working in his yard and traveling with his wife Pam.
+Brad Spivey joined DRNC in January 2018.
+As chief financial officer, he oversees accounting and financial management functions for the agency.
+Spivey, who brings many years of experience in nonprofit accounting to DRNC, is a North Carolina State University alumnus.
+When he is not working, he enjoys spending time watching soccer or volleyball with his kids.
+He also enjoys golf, fishing, working in his yard and traveling with his wife.

-Kristine Sullivan has been with Disability Rights North Carolina since 2007.
-She serves as the attorney for the Investigations and Monitoring Unit.
+Kristine Sullivan joined DRNC in 2007.
+She serves as the supervising attorney for the investigations and monitoring unit.
 Her work includes investigating allegations of abuse, neglect or suspicious deaths; monitoring the care and treatment provided at facilities throughout the state; and advocating for policy changes to protect the rights and dignity of people with disabilities.
-She also coordinates our Intake/Information and Referral process.
-Kristine earned her Bachelor’s degree from the University of North Carolina at Greensboro and her law degree from the University of North Carolina.
+Sullivan earned her bachelor’s degree from the University of North Carolina at Greensboro and her law degree from UNC School of Law.
 She is conversant in American Sign Language and is the author of a manual for attorneys and advocates who represent students in matters related to seclusion and restraint in schools.

 Larkin Taylor-Parker – Attorney

-Larkin joined Disability Rights NC in August of 2017, shortly after graduating from the University of Georgia School of Law.
-Before and during law school, Larkin spent time as a grassroots organizer in Atlanta’s disability community and in various roles at nonprofits that advocate for people with intellectual and developmental disabilities.
-Outside of work, Larkin enjoys spending time with friends and family, playing the tuba, and tinkering with an old Land Cruiser.
+Larkin Taylor-Parker joined DRNC in 2017, shortly after graduating from the University of Georgia School of Law.
+Before and during law school, Taylor-Parker spent time as a grassroots organizer in Atlanta’s disability community and in various roles at nonprofits that advocate for people with intellectual and developmental disabilities.
+Outside of work, Taylor-Parker enjoys spending time with friends and family, playing the tuba, and tinkering with an old Land Cruiser.

-Debbie splits her time between representing children to resolve special education and discipline-related issues in schools and monitoring the rights and safety of children and adults with disabilities in facilities throughout the state.
-She came to Disability Rights NC in 2007 via Carolina Legal Assistance, where she first worked on the Thomas S. class litigation and then on the Special Education Juvenile Justice Project.
-Debbie earned her bachelor’s degree in Special Education from East Carolina University.
+Debbie Thome came to DRNC in 2007 via Carolina Legal Assistance, where she first worked on the Thomas S. class litigation and then on the Special Education Juvenile Justice Project.
+She now splits her time between representing children to resolve special education and discipline-related issues in schools and monitoring the rights and safety of children and adults with disabilities in facilities throughout the state.
+Thome earned her bachelor’s degree in special education from East Carolina University.
 She has worked with people with disabilities and their families in the nonprofit sector for more than 30 years and has both lifelong friends and family members with disabilities.
 Outside of work, she enjoys walking, reading, attending live music events, camping and going to the beach with her two teenagers as often as possible.